caraya/personal-blog/content/blog/container-queries-and-new-css-to-go-along-with-them.md

 ### Container type

+!!! note **Note:**
-**Note:** The properties described below are different than the contain properties in the CSS Containment Module Level 2.
+The properties described below are different than the contain properties in the CSS Containment Module Level 2.
 You can use `container-type` without using `contain`.
+!!!

 The `container-type` property establishes the element as a query container for the purpose of container queries, allowing style rules styling its descendants to query various aspects of its sizing, layout, and style and respond accordingly.

 The available values are:

 `size`

-Establishes a query container for size queries on both the inline and block axis.
+: Establishes a query container for size queries on both the inline and block axis.
 Applies layout, style, and size containment to the principal box.

 `inline-size`

-Establishes a query container for size queries on the container’s own inline axis.
+: Establishes a query container for size queries on the container’s own inline axis.
 Applies layout, style, and inline-size containment to the principal box.

 `block-size`

-Establishes a query container for size queries on the container’s own block axis.
+: Establishes a query container for size queries on the container’s own block axis.
 Applies layout, style, and block-size containment to the principal box.

 `style`

-Establishes a query container for style queries.
+: Establishes a query container for style queries.

 `state`

-Establishes a query container for state queries.
-They have been pushed to the next level of the CSS containment specification
+: Establishes a query container for state queries.
+: They have been pushed to the next level of the CSS containment specification

 ### Container name

 The container-name property specifies a list of query container names.
 These names can be used by `@container` rules to filter which query containers are targeted.

 `none`

-The query container has no query container name.
+: The query container has no query container name.

 `<custom-ident>`

-Specifies a query container name as an identifier.
+: Specifies a query container name as an identifier.

 `<string>`

-Specifies a query container name as a `</string><string>` value; this computes to an identifier with the same value as the given `</string><string>`.
+: Specifies a query container name as a `</string><string>` value; this computes to an identifier with the same value as the given `</string><string>`.

 With `container-name` developers can specify which containers they want to target with `@container` queries and use the same container for multiple child elements.